caoimghgin/fang-themes-publisher/README.md

 This tutorial shows techniques and examples to ensure the success of **FANGORIA** design system to support the integration of five large companies under the singular **FANG** umbrella.

-**Notice**: *Feel free to use this code as reference, or clone it and tailor it to your needs.
+**Notice**: *I recommend copying **app/** and **cti+/** directories into your own Style Dictionary project and updating the **package.json** so you can freely optimize for your needs.
 This demo combines many Medium articles I've written over the years on design systems.
 However, the inpiration for this demo is from [How to manage your Design Tokens with Style Dictionary](https://medium.com/@didoo/how-to-manage-your-design-tokens-with-style-dictionary-98c795b938aa), written by Cristiano Rastelli in 2020.*

 ## Initial setup
 Install the project dependencies via the CLI command: